VanSaurabh/grpc-java/README.md

 # gRPC-java
-This is a gRPC project in Java.
+This is a simple gRPC project in Java.
 Several gRPC services have been implemented in java

 # Technology stack